cybnity/.github/profile/README.md

 ### What We Build?
 We design a software suite deployable on-premise, on cloud or on mobile infrastructure.

-The CYBNITY platform makes it possible to design (e.g NIST, ISO27001 based) the strategic governance of the digital assets cybersecurity, and to pilot tactical operational protection systems guaranteeing the neutralization of security incidents.
+The CYBNITY platform makes it possible to design (e.g NIST, ISO27001 based) the strategic governance of the digital assets cybersecurity, and to pilot tactical operational protection systems (interoperability glue of open source and proprietary security solutions making them integrated) guaranteeing the neutralization of security incidents.

 We develop a solution embedding the french excellence, in an interoperable and tactical software suite.